 Shorter Shirt Length

-Usually shirts meant to be untucked will end around mid-fly, plus it will be difficult to keep a shirt tucked in that’s too short anyway.
+Usually a shirt that’s meant to be untucked will end around mid-fly, plus it will be difficult to keep a shirt tucked in that’s too short anyway.
 And so, certain types of shirts are usually better suited to be worn untucked, eg. basic t-shirts, henleys, light cardigan sweaters.

 Now that we’ve covered when to tuck in your shirt, let’s get into how to keep your shirt tucked in longer.